 Principles of Programming Languages

-The course offers basic classification of programming languages with more detailed explanation of imperative and declarative languages.
-Explaining imperative paradigm, it will be presented non-structured, structured (both block and modular), and object-oriented prgoramming languages.
-A brief introduction into functional and logic programming will be studied during explanation of declarative paradigm.
+The course offers a basic classification of programming languages with a more detailed explanation of imperative and declarative languages.
+Explaining imperative paradigm, it will be presented non-structured, structured (both block and modular), and object-oriented programming languages.
+Design patterns are presented as a programming technique.
+A brief introduction into functional and logic programming will be studied during the explanation of the declarative paradigm.
 The underlying theories are discussed too.
-Students will be also given an introduction to processing (translation) of presented programming paradigms/languages.
+Students will also be given an introduction to processing (translation) of presented programming paradigms/languages.

 Language of instruction